||Name: Lee Fergusson

 Books authored: 2

-Lee Fergusson is very good at running multimillion-dollar companies — when he’s not founding universities in locales like Cambodia and Australia, authoring studies used by governments to establish environmental policy, or leading large-scale environmental clean-up projects.
+Lee Fergusson is very good at running multimillion-dollar companies — when he’s not founding new universities in places like Cambodia or Australia, or authoring studies used by governments to establish national environmental policy.

-A graduate of MUM in 1991, Lee began his career in higher education, shifted gears into telecommunications, and eventually found his passion working in environmental remediation.
-Environmental remediation focuses on the
+A graduate of MUM in 1991, Lee began his career in higher education, shifted gears midway into telecommunications, and eventually found his real passion running an environmental remediation firm in Australia.

-As Chief Executive Officer of Virotec International Ltd, Lee manages company operations and oversees remediation projects.
-Virotec has offices in Australia, the U.S. and the U.K. He's also CEO of Greenhouse Australia, which provides consulting services to the coal seam gas industry.
+As Chief Executive Officer of Virotec International Ltd, Lee manages overall operations and oversees large-scale projects that neutralize environmental pollutants and contaminants for international clients.
+Virotec is headquartered in Australia, the U.S. and the U.K.

-During the telecommunications phase of his career (through 2001), Lee ascended the corporate ranks, serving as president and CEO of USA Global Link, Inc., a $2 billion telecommunications company.
-Later, he was CEO of Global Online India, Inc., then a $500 million NASDAQ-listed company.
+During his telecommunications phase, in the mid nineties through 2001, Lee ascended the ranks to serve as president and CEO of USA Global Link, Inc., a $2 billion telecommunications company, and later, as CEO of Global Online India, Inc., then a $500 million NASDAQ-listed company.

 “I can honestly say that studying at MUM was the turning point in my career,” says Lee.
-“The focus at MUM is on the development of consciousness, which means that everything that's presented is done so in the context of one's own consciousness.
-That makes everything relevant and fresh.
-I had never before experienced anything as profound in a learning environment.
-The approach felt like a fulfillment of all that education can be."
+“The focus at MUM is on the development of consciousness, which means that everything presented was learned in the context of my own consciousness.
+It was totally relevant and fresh.
+I had never experienced anything as profound in a learning environment before that.”